Mofe-Blessing/Mofe-Blessing/README.md

-- 👋 Hi, I’m @Mofe-Blessing, a Contact Center Quality Assurance and Customer Experience Specialist and my curiousity to learn, grow and develop my skills brought me here.
+- 👋 Hi, I’m @Mofe-Blessing, a Contact Center Quality Assurance Specialist and Customer Experience Specialist and my curiousity to learn, grow and develop my skills brought me here.
 - 👀 I’m passionately interested in taking on any challenging job opportunities within the Administrative, Customer Operations and HR profession.
 - 🌱 I am really looking forward to transitioning into HR profession or core customer operations.
 - 📫 I can be reached via Whatsapp (+2348160771827) or Linkedin: https://www.linkedin.com/in/mofeola-lijoka-491b4587/